pekkizen/rtp/README.md

 E.g. stepscale = 0.5 halves the default step size and increases accuracy (which mostly is unnecessary).

 **p.rtp.simulated(K, p, rounds = 100000, seed = 0)**
 Rank truncated product p-value by Monte Carlo simulation.
-This is a slow function and not good for actual use, but the program code in the rtp.cpp file demonstrates what rtp p-values are really measuring. seed is used to initialize random number generator.
+This is a slow function and not good for actual use, but the program code in function rtpSimulated in the rtp.cpp file demonstrates what rtp p-values are really measuring. seed is used to initialize random number generator.
 If 0, randomly seeded.

 ### Reference implementations of Rank Truncated Product method